 Almost one-third of Americans over the age of 65 years old is living with hearing loss.
 The extent of the condition varies depending on the severity of the cause.
 “Presbycusis,” or age-related hearing loss is a struggle than most of us will eventually deal with at some point in our life.

 Hearing loss is a chronic condition with no cure.
 However, doctors can prescribe hearing aids to help you cope with the progression of your situation.
 Hearing devices are not a miracle cure, but they help patients with managing their environmental stimulus to ensure they remain socially, physically, and mentally active during their senior years.
+And if you’re worried about hearing aid prices, you can easily find some online that are affordable and do not even require a prescription.

 Many seniors don’t realize they are living with severe hearing loss.
 The condition occurs gradually, developing over a period of decades.
 As a result, the affected individual may not realize the extent of their hearing loss, until a spouse, family member, or friend brings it up.